senecajs/seneca-web/README.md

   // use action patterns where role has the value 'foo' and cmd is defined
   pin:    {role:'foo',cmd:'*'},

-  // for each value of cmd, match some HTTP verb, and use the
+  // for each value of cmd, match some HTTP method, and use the
   // query parameters as values for the action map:{
     zig: true,